How To Run A Great Sales Meeting

 5. Set Actionable Takeaways

-It’s paramount each employee on your sales team leaves with a clear understanding of their next steps.
-However, it’s also crucial to consider who needs to be scheduled into relevant future meetings.
+It’s paramount that each employee on your sales team leaves with a clear understanding of their next steps.
+However, it’s also crucial to consider who needs to be scheduled for relevant future meetings.
 Did Tom have any exact steps to take?
 Then it’s likely he doesn’t need to be included!

 Sales meeting best practices